-- one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Check with your provider about your telehealth visit instructions. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, the time of the service and the office visit/consultation is considered to be separately payable by HAP.
+- You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Check with your provider about your telehealth visit instructions. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

+Services that are covered for you SCI VICES mai aic covercu iui yuu

+Physician/Practitioner services, including doctor's office visits (continued)

+Podiatry services

-What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits (continued) or services that would be covered when provided by a physician) In-Network Podiatry services Covered services include: \$0 copay for preventive • Diagnosis and the medical or surgical treatment of injuries podiatry services condition and diseases of the feet (such as hammer toe or heel spurs). specific for diabetes per visit. • Routine foot care for members with certain medical \$30 copay for all other conditions affecting the lower limbs podiatry services per visit.
-Out-of-Network 20% for all podiatry services per visit.
-In-Network and Out-of-Network If you receive additional services, cost sharing for those services may apply.
-If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility costshare plus the primary care or specialty care provider office visit cost-share if an office visit/ consultation occurs at
+- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). - Routine foot care for members with certain medical conditions affecting the lower limbs

+\$0 copay for preventive podiatry services condition specific for diabetes per visit.

+\$45 copay for all other podiatry services per visit.

+30% for all podiatry services per visit.

+If you receive additional services, cost sharing for those services may apply.

+If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility costshare plus the primary care or specialty care provider office visit cost-share if an office visit/consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.